vinhlee95/personal-blog/content/blog/x-state/index.md

 ## TL;DR
 * By using finite state machine, we assure that our models such as UI components could only be in 1 state at a time.
 In a particular state, we also explicitly handle certain types of events and trigger specific actions for each event.
 * Using state machine calls for a shift in our mental models in handling state.
 There is no more bottom-up state handlers, where we update the state in event handler.
 * To add a finite state machine to your model, you first need to definte states that the model could be in.
-Then for every events sent to the machine, we specify next state along with actions that we want the event to trigger
+Then for every events sent to the machine, we specify next state along with actions that we want the event to trigger.
 * Since the state and all events, actions are handled in the machine, UI components are more resilient on logics changes.
-* You could find all the codes in this [CodeSandbox project](https://codesandbox.io/s/funny-grothendieck-wkfj5)
+* You could find all the codes in this [CodeSandbox project](https://codesandbox.io/s/funny-grothendieck-wkfj5).